Seth Low: Advocating cuts to welfare

-In the mid-1870s, Seth Low began to lay the groundwork for his political career by supporting "welfare reform" and the elimination of food and coal disbursements for the poor which caused "starving people" to gather at "warehouses where food was stored" to beg for help.
+In the mid-1870s, Low began to lay the groundwork for his political career by supporting "welfare reform" and the elimination of food and coal disbursements for the poor which caused "starving people" to gather at "warehouses where food was stored" to beg for help.
 During this period, the reform movement, of which Low was a stalwart, denounced emergency assistance of potatoes and flour for the poor.
 The reduction in welfare assistance for the poor led many to seek shelter in "police station basements" and in city hospitals, and led many poor parents to bring "their children to asylums" and many men to beg on the streets for "charity or work."

-On December 9, 1880, he married Anne Wroe Scollay Curtis of Boston, daughter of Justice Benjamin R. Curtis of the United States Supreme Court.
+On December 9, 1880, Low married Anne Wroe Scollay Curtis of Boston, daughter of Justice Benjamin R. Curtis of the United States Supreme Court.
 They had no biological children, but adopted two nieces and a nephew.

 Mayor of Brooklyn

 First term

-By 1881 Brooklyn had been governed for years by a corrupt Democratic political machine under Hugh McLaughlin.
+By 1881, Brooklyn had been governed for years by a corrupt Democratic political machine under Hugh McLaughlin.
 By this time, a wave of goo-goo (or "good government") sentiment had begun to gain favor, and public sentiment was starting to turn against the incumbent Democratic regime.

 Brooklyn Republicans sensed an opportunity, but they were split between the "stalwart" candidate Benjamin F. Tracy and reform candidate Ripley Ropes.
-Low had no particular ambition to become Mayor, but his name was brought forth as a compromise, because his wealth and old family name appealed to the "stalwarts" and his reformist views appealed to the reformers.
-Low accepted the nomination at the Republican city convention, making it clear that he would not be a partisan mayor.
-Low defeated the incumbent Democrat James Howell after a two-week campaign, 45,434 votes to 40,937.
+Low had no particular ambition to become mayor, but his name was brought forth as a compromise, because his wealth and old family name appealed to the "stalwarts" and his reformist views appealed to the reformers.
+He accepted the nomination at the Republican city convention, stating that he would not be a partisan mayor.
+He defeated the incumbent Democrat James Howell after a two-week campaign, 45,434 votes to 40,937.

 Low's time in office was marked by a number of reforms: